-Amaze’s new research shows that while 98% of Australians have heard of autism, only 15% of autistic people believe the public know how autism effects them.
+Amaze’s new research shows that while 98% of Australians have heard of autism, only 16% of autistic people and their families believe the public know how autism effects them.

 Autistic people and their families want the community to understand six ways that autism affects people:

 - Needing extra time

 Amaze is helping to educate people about the ways they can support someone with autism through a new campaign called Do One Thing for Autism.

 We’re asking people to pledge do one simple thing to help create an autism-friendly world and make life a little bit easier for autistic people everywhere.
 These actions can include: